 The Shirakawa Canal is about 5 minutes north of the Gion main street, just up from Shijo and is well worth a look particularly if (a) you’re there during cherry blossom season or (b) you are a long-time fan of the book ‘Memoirs of a Geisha’.

 Several hints in the (fictional) book indicate it was based in this area including references to the famous Geiko, Mineko Iwasaki, who lived just moments from here.
-Iwasaki-san interviewed with Arthur Golden as background for the book but he was sued and settled with her for breaching confidentiality when her name appeared in the books acknowledgement and parallels to aspects of her life appeared directly in the book.
+Iwasaki-san was interviewed by Arthur Golden as background for the book but he was sued and settled with her for breaching confidentiality when her name appeared in the book’s acknowledgement and parallels to aspects of her life appeared directly in the book.

 It’s a very pretty area and well worth a walk through either by day or when illuminated in the evenings.
-Kyoto, like most of Japan is extremely safe.
-I’ve have no concern walking around the city after dark on our visits to the city over the past decade.
+Kyoto, like most of Japan, is extremely safe.
+We have no concern walking around the city after dark on our visits to the city spread over more than a decade.